nedra23/PasswordGenerator/README.md

 - Creating desktop GUIs with Tkinter
 - Packaging Python apps into standalone executables

+## Contributing
+This project is for portfolio purposes only.
+Feel free to fork and modify, but pull requests will not be accepted.

 ## License
 This project is licensed under the MIT License